Beata Konarska

 Complete and ongoing projects, series of paintings presented in more or less chronological order can be found on the subpage “ART” .

-I also have an online shop, where I sell my art prints and posters of my paintings.
-My online store is HERE >>
+The online store, where you can buy my art prints and posters of my paintings is HERE >>

 Welcome.